-Joe Landini (executive director) received his BA in choreography from UC Irvine and his MA in choreography from the Laban Centre (London).
+Joe Landini (co-executive director) received his BA in choreography from UC Irvine and his MA in choreography from the Laban Centre (London).
 His choreography has been presented at the ODC Theater, Z Space, the Cowell Theater and Dance Mission, as well as Santa Cruz, Marin, Sacramento, Monterey, Laguna Beach, Santa Fe (NM), Mexico City and London.
 He founded SAFEhouse for the Performing Arts in 2007 and received the GOLDIE award from the SF Bay Guardian in 2012.

 Colin Johnson (technical director) began doing lighting design and stage management in 2010 at the Garage after acting for several years in SF.
 He was nominated for a TBA Award and a Bay Area Critic Circle award for lighting design in 2014 for his design of Life X 3.
-He also does production work, sound design, box office, front of house, electrical carpentry and direction.
+He also does production work, sound design, box office, the front of the house, electrical carpentry and direction.

-Susie McKinnon (vice president)
+Susie McKinnon (president)

 Donna Moore (treasurer)